xemonix0/Cherry-Doom/README.md

 - The **Chaingun can be given a custom sound effect** by providing a `DSCHGUN` sound effect lump
 - Toggle to **allow chat in singleplayer** (CFG-Only: `sp_chat`)
 - Restored `-cdrom` command-line parameter
+- Decreased minimum window size to 200p (240p with aspect-ratio correction)

 # Releases